khaleel-git/install-virtualmin-on-ubuntu-20-04/README.md

 Before proceeding with the installation, make sure you have completed the following prerequisites:

-1. Deploy a fully updated Ubuntu 20.04 LTS server at Vultr.
+1. Deploy a fully updated Ubuntu 20.04 LTS server.
 2. Create a non-root user with sudo access.

 ## Installation Steps